Equestrian statue of Christian V

 The equestrian statue of Christian V, located in the centre of Kongens Nytorv, is the oldest of five equestrian statues of Danish monarchs in Copenhagen, Denmark.
-The equestrian statue was created by the French sculptor Abraham-César Lamoureux.
+The equestrian statue was created by the French sculptor Abraham-César Lamoureux, inspired by French equestrian statues that had themselves been based on the Equestrian Statue of Marcus Aurelius.
 Dating from 1688, it was originally made in gilded lead but recast in bronze in 1939.

 Description

 With direct inspiration from the equestrian statue of Louis XIII at the centre of Place des Vosges, it depicts the king dressed like a Roman imperator with a Laurel wreathed helmet.

 The plinth is surrounded by four allegorical statues.
-Facing Charlottenborg Palace stand two figures of Minerva and Herkules, representing prudence and strengt, while the opposite side features statues of Alexander the Great and Artemisia, personifications of fortitude and honour.
+Facing Charlottenborg Palace stand two figures of Minerva and Herkules, representing prudence and strength, while the opposite side features statues of Alexander the Great and Artemisia, personifications of fortitude and honour.

 Even though Lamoureux depicted the horse in a trot-like gait, with inspiration from Marcus Aurelius' horse at the Capitoline Hill, the design caused severe problems due to the soft metal used for the casting.
-The construction therefore had to be strengthened, and Lamoureux introduced a figure of a naked man crouched underneath the horse's hoof, personifying envy but in the same time affording support for the horse's barrel as the weakest point of the statue.
+The construction therefore had to be strengthened, and Lamoureux introduced a figure of a naked man crouched underneath the horse's hoof, personifying envy but at the same time affording support for the horse's barrel as the weakest point of the statue.